Logtrench/Logtrench/README.md

-- 👋 Hi, I’m @Logtrench
+- 👋 Hi, I’m @Logtrench and I am a Mechanical engineering student at Carleton University
-- 👀 I’m interested in ...
+- 👀 I’m interested in simulations and programming applications to Mechanical Engineering.
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on projects in general! especially simulation and games
+- 💞️ I’m looking to collaborate on projects relating to simulations as well as any general project.
-- 📫 How to reach me ... hmmmm, you know who I am
+- 📫 How to reach me: my email logan.marshy1@gmail.com

 <!---
 Logtrench/Logtrench is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.